ArasLabs/variants/README.md

 # Variants

 The Variants project provides an import package and sample data to demonstrate an implementation of Variant Configuration.
+See the [Variants Package powerpoint](./Data/VariantsPackage.pptx) for more information about the sample data and data model.

 > Note: Variants are targeted to be addressed in a future release of Aras Innovator.
 Please see the [Aras Public Roadmap for more information](http://www.aras.com/plm-roadmap/?keyword=IR-033578).